electrickite/gemini/README.md

 ### Server

-    agena [-p PORT]
+    agena [OPTIONS...]
+[ROOT_PATH]

-Serve the contents of the current directory using the gemini protocol on PORT.
+Serve the contents of ROOT_PATH (defaults to current directory) using the gemini protocol.
 The default port is 1965.

 License and Copyright
 ---------------------